-2016 Water Quality Concerns/Recommendations
+2017 Water Quality Concerns/Recommendations

 Current water quality problems in Portage Lake can result from nutrient loading from the watershed and nutrient rich bottom sediments in the lake.
 Please note that the overall nutrient levels in Portage Lake are still relativity low compared to most Michigan waterbodies.
-The last two years of data has shown an overall decline in the nutrient levels in the lake.
 Reductions in external nutrient loads may eventually reduce internally generated water quality problems, though improvements will require that dramatic reductions in external loading be sustained for long periods of time.
 Even if sufficient loading reductions are achieved, many years will be required before improvement is evident.
 In order to manage external nutrient inputs, it would be necessary to develop and implement a watershed management plan for the Portage Lake watershed.
 Watershed activities and public awareness using good management practices in the watershed will have long term positive improvements in the lake.
 This could be one cause of the decrease in nutrient levels in the lake.

-Management Recommendations for 2017
+Management Recommendations for 2018